JasminSuter/Web-UI-Interface-Design-Project/README.md

 The title of our website is ART/SRJ.
 ART/SRJ is a website used to get commission from artists.
 Our intention is to make a website that values the artist first, so the focus is to drive work and promote artists.
 The names ART/SRJ comes from the combination of our different initials.

 The reason we chose this as a website is that a lot of art-based websites are used and promoted more as social media.
-Although social media elements are important is then can cause an over saturation of users only there for that aspect so the commissions can get lost.
-This website is to focus on original work.
-We felt threw was a gap in the marke2t for an art/ commission focused website.
+Although social media elements are important, too much focus can cause an over-saturation of users only there for that aspect so the commissions can get lost.
+Our websites focus is on original work.
+We felt there was a gap in the market for an art/ commission focused website.

 User personas